briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     first degree.
 The court shall sentence the offender to all of the following:

         1. _(A)_ A mandatory jail term of ten consecutive days.
 Notwithstanding the jail terms provided in Ohio R.C.
-Chapter 2929, the court may sentence the offender to a longer jail term of not more than one year.
+[Chapter 2929][ORC Chapter 2929], the court may sentence the offender to a longer jail term of not more than one year.
 The ten-day mandatory jail term shall be imposed unless, subject to subsection (c) of this section, the court instead imposes a sentence of not less than ninety consecutive days of house arrest with electronic monitoring.
 The period of house arrest with electronic monitoring shall not exceed one year.

         2. _(B)_ Notwithstanding the fines provided for in Ohio R.C.
-Chapter 2929, a fine of not less than five hundred dollars ($500.00) and not more than two thousand five hundred dollars ($2,500).
+[Chapter 2929][ORC Chapter 2929], a fine of not less than five hundred dollars ($500.00) and not more than two thousand five hundred dollars ($2,500).

         3. _(C)_ A license suspension under subsection (e) of this section.